A Nested Iterative Algorithm for Zero-Sum Linear-Quadratic Stochastic Differential Games in an Infinite Horizon: Introduction

-To date, no iterative algorithm has been reported in the existing literature for classical ZSLQSDG with state- and both-player-dependent noise.
-This paper develops a new algorithm for ZSLQSDG by dissecting their inherent structures. we construct dual-layer matrix iteration sequences via defect correction method proposed in \cite{Mehrmann1988}, which reformulate the ZSLQSDG problem into a series of interconnected bilevel subproblems.
-These subproblems are solved sequentially by identifying the maximal solutions to their associated AREs, ultimately yielding stabilizing solutions for the original problem.
-Importantly, this study first extends the classical framework and develops a unified algorithm applicable to three classes of problems: deterministic GTAREs, stochastic $H_\infty$-type GTAREs, and the more general stochastic GTAREs associated with the classical ZSLQSDG.
+To the best of our knowledge, no computational method has been reported in the literature for ZSLQSDG with state-dependent and both-control-dependent noise.
+This paper proposes a new method for ZSLQSDG by decoupling its inherent structure.
+Specifically, we construct a monotonically increasing sequence of matrices by extending the defect correction method proposed in \cite{Mehrmann1988}, thereby decomposing the ZSLQSDG problem into a series of interconnected subproblems.
+These subproblems are solved sequentially by identifying the stabilizing solutions to their associated AREs, ultimately yielding the stabilizing solutions for the original problem.
+The main contributions of this work are summarized as follows: \begin{itemize} \item First General Computational Approach: Previous research has only tackled special cases of this problem, this work overcomes the inherent coupling challenges and provides the first general computational method for finding the closed-loop saddle points of ZSLQSDG. \item Extended Applicability: The computational method extends the classical setting and is applicable to three categories of GTAREs: deterministic GTAREs, stochastic $H_\infty$-type GTAREs, and more general stochastic GTAREs arising from ZSLQSDG. \item Theoretical Guarantees: This study establishes rigorous theoretical guarantees for the nested iterative scheme, including the existence, uniqueness and boundedness of the stabilizing solutions to AREs with sign-definite quadratic terms, along with a comprehensive convergence analysis. \end{itemize}

-Remaining Content Outline: Section \ref{sec:preliminary} covers the mathematical framework of classical ZSLQSDG, a decoupled representation method, and the algorithm iteration process.
-Section \ref{sec:main_results} presents the main results, including the construction logic of the inner-outer matrix iteration sequence, the proofs of existence, uniqueness, and boundedness of the stabilizing solutions within each subproblem, as well as the analysis of algorithm convergence.
-Section \ref{sec:experiments} details the content related to numerical experiments.
+The remainder of this paper is organized as follows.
+Section \ref{sec:preliminary} covers the mathematical framework of ZSLQSDG, a decoupled representation method, and the iteration process of the computational method.
+Section \ref{sec:main_results} presents the main results, including the key structural properties of the problem, the criteria for the existence and uniqueness of the stabilizing solutions to the subproblems, and the proofs for the boundedness and convergence of the iterative sequence.
+Section \ref{sec:example} details a numerical example.